rybak/atlassian-tweaks/README.md

 [![UserStyles.world link][badge_usw_bitbucket_header_color]][usw_bitbucket_header_color]

 Some instances of Bitbucket are deployed with custom look and feels, which have unfortunate color of the header.
-This user style allows changing the color of Bitbucket header to any color.
+This user style allows changing Bitbucket header to any color.

 This style supports both Bitbucket Server and Bitbucket Cloud.